Further reflections on the natural virtues

 The advantages of fortune produce esteem and approbation from the same principles.

-Our approbation of fortunate people may be ascribed to three causes:
+Our approbation of fortunate people is from 3 causes:

-To that immediate pleasure given to us by a rich man from the view of his beautiful clothes, equipage, gardens, or houses
+- Our pleasure from the view of a rich man’s beautiful clothes, equipage, gardens, or houses

 These produce an agreeable sympathy in us.

-I believe most people initially will be inclined to ascribe our esteem of the rich to:
+Most people ascribe our esteem of the rich to:

-But our esteem extends beyond any prospect of advantage to ourselves.
+- extends beyond any prospect of advantage to ourselves

 We consider him as a person capable of contributing to the happiness of his fellow-creatures.